-A sense of trust is important within an organization and trusting your employees to use their time effectively eases a burden and creates more time to focus on operational management.
+A sense of trust is important within an organisation and trusting your employees to use their time effectively eases a burden and creates more time to focus on operational management.

 Being organised is the key to business success

-Additionally, it is important to introduce standardized filing systems that encourage an organized working space.
-A clean and organized working environment is a boost to productivity.
+Additionally, it is important to introduce standardized filing systems that encourage an organised working space.
+A clean and organised working environment is a boost to productivity.
 So be sure to facilitate the process by ensuring that cleaning happens before or after office hours.
 Each employee should also be encouraged to keep their workspace clean and tidy.